Durgadi Fort: Durgadi Temple

 It is believed that Chatrapati Shivaji Maharaj himself built Durgadi Temple, dedicated to the Hindu goddess Durga on Durgadi fort.
 The Shiv Sena chief Bal Thackeray had started the Navaratri celebrations at the temple, which still continues.
 On the occasion of the Navratri, the temple is visited by devotees from Mumbai, Thane, Raigad and Palghar districts.

 In 2018, the temple was visited by about 7 lakh devotees during the Navratri festival.

 1967 Communal tension

 In 1967, a communal tension arose in Kalyan over the temple on Durgadi Fort, on which both Hindu and Muslim community had their claims.
-While local Hindus believed the shrine atop the fort was that of Hindu goddess Durga, the Muslims claimed it to be a mosque and began performing namaaz near the temple.
+The Muslims had been using the mosque as Eidgah since the early days of the fort; local Hindus believed the shrine atop the fort was that of Hindu goddess Durga and started worshipping near the mosque.
 When Shiv Sena supremo Bal Thackeray got to know about the matter, he declared that Shiv Sena would unfurl the saffron flag atop the Durgadi Fort on 8 September 1967.
 Then the Navratri festival came, and Chief Minister Vasantrao Phulsing Naik announced a ban on the puja at the Durgadi temple.
 Still, despite the ban, Shiv Sena workers and Theckeray defied the ban and performed the Puja and religious ceremony at the shrine.